top of page

 The noun 'scorn' has its origins in Old French, where it was known as 'scarn' or 'escarn,' derived from the Latin word 'excernere,' which means 'to reject' or 'to separate.'
 Over time, 'scorn' came to represent a powerful and intense feeling of contempt, disdain, or derision directed towards someone or something considered unworthy, inferior, or deserving of mockery.
 It encompasses a sense of superiority and a strong desire to belittle or express one's disapproval openly.
 When individuals show 'scorn,' they manifest their strong displeasure and often express it through scornful words or gestures, emphasizing their disdain for the subject of their contempt.

-Quiz: Find the meaning of scorn
+Quiz: Find the meaning of the noun scorn:

 Try Again!